vmware/vic/doc/user_doc/vic_installation/vch_installer_options.md

 Short name: None

 A list of identifiers to record in auto-generated trusted certificates.
-If not specified,`vic-machine create` uses the name of the virtual container host as the organization value.
-It also uses the IP address or FQND of the virtual container host as the organization if you set a static IP address by using the `--client-network-ip` and `--client-network-gateway` options.
+If not specified,`vic-machine create` uses the name of the VCH as the organization value.
+It also uses the IP address or FQND of the VCH as the organization if you set a static IP address by using the `--client-network-ip` and `--client-network-gateway` options.

 <pre>--organization <i>organization_name</i></pre>